Unable to read USB thumb drive

 Bad USB thumb drive

-If you've tried all of the above suggestions and the thumb drive cannot be read in multiple computers, it's likely that the USB thumb drive is bad and will need to be replaced.
-Any information on the drive that has not been backed up elsewhere is lost.
+If the thumb drive cannot be read by a different computer and you have the latest drivers, it's likely that the USB thumb drive is bad and needs to be replaced.